mattbanderson/mattbanderson.github.io/_posts/2025-11-10-red-river-gorge-backpacking-loop.markdown

 The Sheltowee started with nice easy walking through rhododendrons and eventually descended deeper into the woods towards the Garrett Branch crossing.
 Here I encountered more route-finding fun!
 Even though I was now on a major long-distance trail, the blazes left a lot to be desired.
 The map showed a roughly 180-degree turn a bit past Garrett Branch; however, being a seasonal stream, it is not clear where exactly it actually is.
 I began heading uphill on what appeared to be a fairly well-trodden path that almost immediately disappeared.
 A bit more fumbling in the woods before retracing the path downhill.
 The turn was a much tighter hairpin than the map indicated right at Garrett Branch, not just past it.
 After retracing my steps back to the crossing, I was able to find a blaze on the other side and verify that I had found the trail again.

 <a data-flickr-embed="true" href="https://www.flickr.com/photos/200355527@N06/54924350756/in/album-72177720330324746/" title="PXL_20251020_204723409"><img src="https://live.staticflickr.com/65535/54924350756_1321d442b7_c.jpg" width="800" height="602" alt="PXL_20251020_204723409"/></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>
-*Quick hairpin to the left, not straight ahead and uphill*
+*Quick hairpin to the left, not to the right and uphill*

 By this point, I was considering where I was going to camp for the night.
 I had thought I might make it past the Indian Staircase and Cloud Splitter on the first day, but my misadventures getting off trail had slowed me down a fair amount.
 I also knew those would be some of the highlights of the trip and did not want to rush through them.
 The stretch of trail between and beyond them was also dry until I reached the Red River.
 Klaber Branch would be the last water source until the Red River crossing.
 I decided if there was a good spot by Klaber Branch I would camp there; otherwise I would load up on water and find a good spot near Indian Staircase.